Donate now

 Guidance and Consultation

-In instances of alleged harassment, abusive conduct including retaliation, difficult situations, or issues of research integrity, all IARC/WHO personnel are strongly encouraged to speak up and seek advice as early as possible as per the WHO Policy on Preventing and Addressing Abusive Conduct.
+In instances of alleged abusive conduct including, but not limited to, harassment or retaliation, or issues of research integrity, all IARC/WHO personnel are strongly encouraged to speak up and seek advice as early as possible as per the above-mentioned policies.

 • Several informal and formal resolution mechanisms are established to provide clear and action-oriented advice in a secure and confidential environment for all IARC/WHO personnel.

-• The WHO Integrity Hotline provides a safe and independent mechanism to report, confidentially or anonymously, any concerns about issues involving IARC/WHO.
+• The WHO Integrity Hotline provides a safe and independent mechanism to report, confidentially and/or anonymously, any concerns about issues involving IARC/WHO.

 Close Reading Mode